IsaacHuaypuna/FundemantalsandStuffonOnsape/README.md

 No pic yet :(

 ## Dowel Pins
 Today on Oct 7th I submitted an assignment called Dorthy's Dowel Pins.
 On this assignment I followed instuctions from a video that was recorded by one of the Engineering teachers.
 A step by step guide on how to make the pins and a useful trick on Onshape.
 We learned how to make configurations for the pin and how to change it with a press of a button.
 We managed to change the height and length of the pin by just pressing a button.
+Also in my last class My teacher told us to make a frame.
+That's still a work in progres.

 ## Link
 https://cvilleschools.onshape.com/documents/ef7d7d91f640a076a8bb6d3a/w/7d884f416c8b69ba84435252/e/7c91962240575e52cacf09b2?configuration=List_0IwawpRxTqy3A1%3DDefault%3BList_4LBFFfN47Uooq0%3DDefault%3BList_coP0xwJLlKheKY%3D_2

 ## Picture.
 No pic yet:(

+## Engineering Notebook for Oct 2nd but on Oct 9th
+Its Oct 9th a week since Oct 2nd but just before the deadline for no return.
+So what did I learn?
+Well I learned that these Onshape assignments are ez clapz even though there late but thats because I have a bad habit on not turning things in on time and then I just give up.
+But now I'm trying to fix my Engineering class.
+The Notebook will be the things I will lookout for.
+I learned not to loose hope so early.
+I will try my best to turn things in on time in the future.
+I will try to turn in the Engineering journal for Oct 9th somewhere this coming week.
+That should include my progress with the Dowel pins and other assignments we do.